deknusapt/winbox-on-linux/README.md

 To update the winbox, download the latest from the link blow and replace it with this file : /usr/bin/winbox.exe https://mikrotik.com/download

-OR
-could just run this command :
+OR just run one of the following commands :
 ```
 # 64 bit
 sudo wget -q https://download.mikrotik.com/winbox/3.21/winbox64.exe -O /usr/bin/winbox.exe